truenas/middleware/docs/userguide/index.rst

 * the Begin and End times are at their default values, meaning that replication will occur whenever a snapshot is created

-* once the Remote hostname is input, click the SSH Key Scan button; assuming the address is reachable and the SSH service is running on *PULL*, its key will automatically be populated to the Remote hostkey box
+* once the Remote hostname is input, click the "SSH Key Scan" button; assuming the address is reachable and the SSH service is running on *PULL*, its key will automatically be populated to the "Remote hostkey" box

 Table 8.3a summarizes the available options in the Add Replication Task screen.